Updated October 7, 2024

 The other way

 Have you ever been in your store when no one was buying?
 Technically, each of your employees is where they should be: one behind the register, one fixing displays, one roaming the floor.
-You are all hoping sales will get better, but no one is actively taking the initiative to drive a sale.
+You all hope sales will improve, but no one is actively taking the initiative to drive a sale.

 You don’t want to wait until the third inning to decide you have to go out and sell.
 You have to make that sale happen right at the start of the day.